getnexusapp/.github/EULA.md

 Nexus may provide updates, upgrades, bug fixes, patches, security fixes, or new features from time to time.

-Nexus is not obligated to provide updates or continue supporting any particular version or feature of the Software.
+Nexus is not obligated to provide updates or continue supporting any particular version or feature of the Software, except where required by applicable law.

 Nexus may modify, suspend, replace, or discontinue features of the Software, subject to applicable law.